rd-alliance/metadata-directory/extensions/hispid-herbarium-information-standards-and-protocols-interchange-data.md

 ---
-title: HISPID - Herbarium Information Standards and Protocols for Interchange of Data
+title: HISPID (Herbarium Information Standards and Protocols for Interchange of Data)
 slug: hispid-herbarium-information-standards-and-protocols-interchange-data
 description: <p>An extension to <a href="../standards/abcd-access-biological-collection-data.html">ABCD</a>
   2.06, it is designed to allow the storage and transmission of herbarium plant specimen